Carabineros

+The force was established in 1829 and lasted until 1940 when it was summarily disbanded and merged with the Guardia Civil.

 Motto and uniforms

 The motto of the Carabineros was: Moralidad, lealtad, valor y disciplina (Morality, Loyalty, Courage, and Discipline).
 They were stationed along all the Spanish land borders, in the maritime provinces and in Madrid.

 Their uniform was dark blue with red facings until the 1920s and thereafter greyish green.

 Commanders

 Among the notable commanders of the corps included José Olaguer Feliú (1923–1927), José María Galán and Gonzalo Queipo de Llano (1934–1936).